torvalds/linux/Documentation/driver-api/nfc/nfc-hci.rst

 The execution contexts are the following:
 - IRQ handler (IRQH):
-fast, cannot sleep. sends incoming frames to HCI where they are passed to the current llc.
+fast, cananalt sleep. sends incoming frames to HCI where they are passed to the current llc.
 In case of shdlc, the frame is queued in shdlc rx queue.

 - SHDLC State Machine worker (SMW)